 Non-compliance with the conditions of a felling licence or re-stocking notice can result in an Enforcement Notice demanding action to be taken to meet certain conditions.
 Non-compliance with an Enforcement Notice can result in a fine of up to £5,000 or other penalty.

 How Moore Barlow can help

-We have recently been assisting clients with the appeal process for re-stocking notices and compliance with conditions of felling licences and re-stocking notices, so please do get in touch if assistance is needed.
+We have recently been assisting clients with the appeal process for re-stocking notices and compliance with conditions of felling licences and re-stocking notices, so please do get in touch with our Property disputes team if assistance is needed.